TrebledJ/trebledj.github.io/content/posts/ctf/2023-09-hitcon/2023-09-20-hitcon-2023-the-blade.md

 According to the description, the program contains a flag checker.
 So presumably we pass the flag as input at some point.
 But *where* and *how*?

-By running `strings`, we find an interesting set of strings: `?flag`, `?help`, `?exit`, `?quit`.
+By running `strings`, we find an interesting set of strings: !!`?flag`!!, `?help`, `?exit`, `?quit`.
 This pattern can’t be a coincidence.

-In your favourite decompiler, do a search for the bytes `?flag`.
+In your favourite decompiler, do a search for the bytes !!`?flag`!!.
 If you can’t find it, try playing with endian settings.
 This should lead you to !!`seccomp_shell::shell::prompt()`!!.

-Under the condition checking for flag, we’re led to !!`seccomp_shell::shell::verify()`!!.
+Under a condition checking for flag, we’re led to !!`seccomp_shell::shell::verify()`!!.

 {% alert "info" %}
-Although strings shows `?flag` as the full string, the actual string is just `flag`.
+Although strings shows !!`?flag`!! as the full string, the actual string is just `flag`.
 Questionable, no?
 This is because the byte before `flag` happens to be `\x22` (i.e. `?`). `strings` doesn’t know better, because it doesn’t actually disassemble the program.
 {% endalert %}

 So how is the flag actually processed?
 This requires a careful study of !!`verify()`!!, with a touch of dynamic analysis and experimentation.